nicolaspavon/hello-world/README.md

 # hello-world
-this is a short description
+this is a short description.(Nicolas Pavon)
-but this, is an even shorter description (Nicolas Pavon)